Zurc/lasaldelavida/episodio5-learning.md

 There we discovered about this custom options taking so long...

 Reviewing the ts class for that component we discovered there was a ngAfterViewChecked lifecyclehook taking place.
+WATCH OUT!!! **ANY lifecycle hook ending on ...check runs constantly**.
+You can easily check that by console.logging anything within them.

+SOLUTION: We've changed that lifecycle hook for ngAfterViewInit and everything was better... fiuuuu

 [angular in depth - understanding enumerations](https://blog.angularindepth.com/understanding-enumerations-f02935d4a66c)